 If you believe you were exposed to COVID, follow the quarantine guidance above while you self-monitor for symptoms.

 Students who are not able to safely quarantine / isolate in their residence may be provided with quarantine / isolation housing and meals, typically in a nearby hotel.

 How do I monitor my health while in quarantine / isolation?

-How do my professors know that I am in quarantine / isolation and can’t go to classes?
+How do I let my professors know I'm in quarantine / isolation and can’t go to classes?

-How can I take care of my mental health while in quarantine / isolation?
+How do I take care of my mental health while in quarantine / isolation?

-- Visit our Coping During COVID-19 webpage for other ideas, resources, and services to support your well-being.
+- Visit our Coping During COVID-19 page for ways to stay connected and support your well-being.

-- Consult informally with a CAPS counselor through Let’s Talk, or join an online counseling group.
+- Consult informally with a CAPS counselor through Let’s Talk.

 - Connect with someone now through one of these recommended hotlines or textlines, including options especially for students of color and LGBTQ students.